fedegiust/beatport-discography-shortcode/readme.txt

 == Screenshots ==

 1. New button on toolbar
-2. Form
+2. Shortcode setup form
+3. Shortcode setup form
+4. Shortcode setup form with test results
-3. Shortcode on post or page
+5. Shortcode on post or page
-4. Public view of the releases list
+6. Public view of the releases list
-5. Public view of the release details
+7. Public view of the release details
-6. Public view of the tracks list
+8. Public view of the tracks list

 == Changelog ==